At a glance

 Pepcid is not labelled for use in cats but is commonly prescribed by veterinarians as an extra-label medication.

-As with any drugs, prescription or non-prescription, it is never safe to administer medication without consultation with a veterinarian who is familiar with the cat’s medical history.
-Therefore, only administer if your cat’s veterinarian has recommended you do so.
+As with any drugs, prescription or non-prescription, do not administer Pepcid without consultation with a veterinarian who is familiar with the cat’s medical history.

 Pepcid is used in veterinary medicine to treat or prevent the following:

 - Stomach (gastric) ulcers or intestinal ulcers: Build-up of toxins in cats with kidney disease, stressed cats, drug-induced or cats with stomach cancer, Helicobacter infection, ingestion of toxins),